King Kong (2005 video game): Plot

-Jack eventually saves Ann from a V. rex, and the party attempt to find a long stretch of water of which Englehorn's seaplane can land on.
-After fighting off some Venatosaurus and a juvenile V. rex in a cave, and leaving another swamp, they finally come across a long stretch of water.
-Englehorn lands on the water, but is forced to take flight as a V. rex arrives on the scene and chases the group.
-Ann signals for Kong to come while Jack shoots some Terapusmordax to distract the carnivore.
-When Kong arrives, Hayes fires his gun on the ape, but the V. rex charges at Kong and inadvertently steps on Hayes, fatally injuring him.
-Jack and Jimmy stand over Hayes, who tells Jimmy before he dies to get back to the ship.
-Jack and Jimmy fight many raptors and head back to the stretch of water and find the seaplane.
+Jack eventually saves Ann from a V. rex, and the party attempt to find a stretch of water on which Englehorn's seaplane can land.
+After fighting off Venatosaurus and a juvenile V. rex in a cave, and leaving another swamp, they find a long stretch of water.
+Englehorn lands on the water, but is forced to take flight as a V. rex arrives and chases the group.
+Ann signals for Kong to come while Jack shoots Terapusmordax to distract the V. rex.
+When Kong arrives, the dinosaur charges at him and inadvertently steps on Hayes, fatally injuring him.
+Jack and Jimmy stand over Hayes, who tells Jimmy before he dies to return to the ship.
+Jack and Jimmy fight raptors, return to the stretch of water and find the seaplane.
 Jimmy leaves with Englehorn and Jack climbs up into the mountains to save Ann.

 Jack ascends the mountain, harangued by scavenging Skin-birds roosting among the cliffs.
-Finally, he makes it into Kong's lair and rescues Ann while Kong fights several cave serpents.
-Kong gives chase to the fleeing pair, who make their way back to the native village.
+He eventually reaches Kong's lair and rescues Ann while Kong fights cave serpents.
+Kong gives chase to the fleeing pair, who return to the native village.
 After leaving the jungle, Ann is captured by the natives once again but Kong saves her.
-He then heads for the shore where he gets gassed by sailors.
+He then heads for the shore and gets gassed by sailors.
 He eventually passes out and is taken to New York City, where he is put on display on Broadway.
-Kong escapes and rampages New York destroying many police cars and army trucks.
+Kong escapes and rampages New York destroying police cars and army trucks.
 He eventually finds Ann and takes her up the Empire State Building.
-He tries to destroy a swarm of biplanes but is eventually shot down.
+He tries to fight off biplanes but is eventually shot down.
 Carl stands beside Kong's body and says "It wasn't the airplanes.
 It was Beauty that killed the Beast."

 An alternate ending is possible.
-This ending can be unlocked when players replay through various maps and earn a total of 250,000 points.
 If the player defeats enough biplanes as Kong, the army will light up searchlights on the building so that the biplanes can get clearer shots at Kong, causing Jack and Englehorn to appear in the Venture's seaplane.
-The player will switch to Jack piloting the seaplane and destroying the searchlights, and shooting down the remaining biplanes to save Kong.
+The player will switch to Jack using the seaplane's machine gun to take out the searchlights, and shoot down the remaining biplanes to protect Kong.
 Although emergency searchlights are set up, Kong climbs down the Empire State Building.
 Kong is taken back aboard the Venture and is safely returned to Skull Island.
-Onboard Englehorn's seaplane, Ann flies around Kong's lair to see Kong one last time to bid farewell to him, as Kong roars triumphantly.
+On board the seaplane, Ann sees Kong one last time.
 The seaplane returns to the departing Venture.